 For the last several years construction of a part of the Buffalo River Trail east of Tyler Bend has been stymied by an old obstacle known as “The Roberts Tract”.
-This is a 64-acre parcel that for various reasons was not purchased outright by the National Park Service when the Buffalo River National Park was being formed.
+This is a 56-acre parcel that for various reasons was not purchased outright by the National Park Service when the Buffalo National River was formed.
 Instead, NPS basically settled for a scenic easement that restricts what the owners can do with it but does not permit public access and therefore, no hiking trail.

 The bad news is that we’ll need to raise about $80K to make it happen.
-That will cover the appraisal, survey, closing costs, purchase price, and an endowment fund for protection and management of the property, pending its eventual transfer to the National Park Service.
+That will cover the appraisal, survey, closing costs, purchase price, and an endowment fund for protection and management of the property.
 That’s a big chunk of change and it’s especially galling since this has come about because of a mistake by the NPS 35-odd years ago.
-If we don’t make this happen then we will be stuck with a detour that travels along the river bank, will sometimes be under water, and will probably be a big maintenance headache.
+If we don’t make this happen then we will be stuck with a detour that travels along the river bank, will sometimes be under water, and will probably be a huge maintenance headache.

 If you’d like to make a pledge, contact the Buffalo River Foundation at email@example.com.